Mola (art form): Banning of Molas

-In 1919, the panamanian government began a policy of forced assimilation banning mola's dress and nose piercing in women.
+In 1919, the Panamanian government began a policy of forced assimilation banning molas dress and nose piercing in women.
 The government introduced these laws to Westernize Guna society and assert control.

 There was a strong link between traditional dress and Guna culture and identity.
-Molas have such an importance for the Guna people and their traditional identity that they can be considered responsible for the independent status of the Comarca Kuna Yala.
+Molas have such an importance for the Guna people and their traditional identity that they can be considered responsible for the independent status of the Comarca Guna Yala.

 After the attempt of the Panamanian government to "westernize" the Guna, the Guna greatly objected to the control on their cultural dress, and ethnic identity, and showed great strength in their reaction to the bans implemented by the government, leading to the Guna Revolution.

 In 1925 for three years following the revolution, women were required to once again adopt traditional dress as a form of rebellion against the government.
 Women on Nargana and other more progressive islands were forced to wear mola, even if they had never worn this traditional dress, and their noses had to be pierced by force.